 - Apply Zeasorb AF powder to dry skin folds.
 Zeasorb AF contains an anti-yeast medicine.
 Never apply corn starch-based powders to skin folds because the starch feeds yeast.
 Zeasorb AF is the best powder for skin folds!

 - Wear breezy, loose cotton or linen clothing that breathes and allows sweat to air dry quickly.

-If the red, painful and sometimes even smelly rash of intertrigo flairs up in the skin folds in spite of following the skin care outlined above, then medicine is needed to control it.
-Luckily, there are effective medicines over the counter.
+If a red, painful and sometimes smelly intertrigo rash continues to flare up, despite following the skin care recommendations above, then medicine is needed to control it.
+Luckily, there are effective treatments available over the counter.

-Clotrimazole Cream needs to be used for at least two weeks because it takes two weeks to fully treat a yeast infection.
+I ask my patients to stop applying Zeasorb AF powder after blow drying skin folds.
+Instead, I advise them to apply clotrimazole cream (e.g., Lotrimin Cream) to the affected area twice a day.
+Clotrimazole needs to be used for at least two weeks because it takes two weeks to fully treat a yeast infection.

 If clotrimazole cream doesn’t reduce redness within a few days, I ask patients to add a thin layer of 1% hydrocortisone cream after applying clotrimazole.
 However, I tell them to stop using hydrocortisone as soon as possible because it can thin the skin.

 Never use hydrocortisone for more than two weeks without seeing your doctor.
 Avoid home remedies such as witch hazel because it can irritate this sensitive and red skin in the skin folds.

 Can dietary changes help?